ERAS Document Submission At-a-Glance

 For more detailed information, refer to Asking for a Letter of Recommendation (LoR), published by the ECFMG Certificate Holders Office (ECHO).
-This resource provides suggestions for the content and format of LoRs.
+This resource provides suggestions for the content of LoRs.
 It also provides suggestions for whom you should approach for a LoR; how to approach them; and what documents and information you should provide to your letter writers.
 Finally, it addresses the issue of whether you should waive your right to view your LoRs.

 LoRs can be submitted through the AAMC’s Letter of Recommendation Portal (LoRP).
 If you have waived your right to view an LoR, your letter writer must upload the letter on your behalf through AAMC’s LoRP.
 If you have not waived your right to view an LoR, you are permitted to upload a copy through the AAMC’s LoRP, logging in using your AAMC account.
 Programs are able to view who has uploaded the document.
 For tips on uploading your LoRs, please see the Letter Writer Assistance page on the ECFMG website.

 For detailed information on how your letters should be submitted using the AAMC’s Letter of Recommendation Portal (LoRP), refer to AAMC’s Letter of Recommendation Portal (LoRP) page.